opconWizard/opcon-docs/docs/utilities/Command-line-Utilities/Adminstrative-Stored-Procedures.md

 Execute SMA_CHGMACHINE

-On the OpCon/xps Database Server:
+On the OpCon Database Server:

 Log in as a *local administrative user*.